FullStackWithLawrence/aws-rekognition/README.md

 # AWS Rekognition Demo

-A machine learning and artificial inteligence based facial recognition service, implemented as a REST API.
+A facial recognition microservice implemented as a REST API.

 ## Usage